sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 # Interactions between actors: Mixed Complementarity Problems

-In this section we consider an approach to depict how relations between actors affect the outcome of the electricity markets which, in {numref}`content:milp`, we had considered as optimisation problems from the perspective of a market operator.
+In this section, we consider an approach to depict how relations between actors affect the outcome of the electricity markets.
 We will study electricity market situations as Nash and Nash-Cournot games.
 These games can be represented as a set of optimisation problems, describing the decision problems of each of the involved actors, that are linked together via a common coupling constraint.
-Based on that observation, we can formulate a Mixed Complementarity Problem (MCP) which is associated to these linked optimisation problems.
-The MCP is given by the set of KKT conditions of the decision problems of the involved agents and the coupling constraint.
-Before we continue, let's briefly revisit the KKT conditions.
+We can formulate this as a Mixed Complementarity Problem (MCP): the set of KKT conditions of the decision problems of the involved agents and the coupling constraint.

+## The market clearing problem as a Nash Game

+Before we dive into the MCP formulation, we'll revisit the market clearing problem, introduced in {numref}`content:milp`, formulated an optimization problem.

-## Revisiting the market clearing problem
+### Revisiting the market clearing problem

-In {numref}`content:milp:day-ahead-auction` we discussed the clearing of a day-ahead power market, from the perspective of a market operator, when the price-quantity pairs by the supply and demand agents are given.
-Using those price-quantity bids, the market operator clears the market in a way that maximizes social welfare.
+In {numref}`content:milp:day-ahead-auction` we discussed the clearing of a day-ahead power market, from the perspective of a market operator, when the price-quantity bids and offers of the supply and demand agents are given.
+Using those price-quantity pairs, the market operator clears the market in a way that maximizes social welfare.

-The optimisation problem is considered under given price-quantity pairs of supply and demand agents, $(P_i^s, Q_i^s), (P_j^d, Q_j^d)$.
-This is exactly the same problem that we formulated with "bids" and "offers" in {numref}`content:milp:day-ahead-auction`, just with different notation.
-This optimisation problem can be formulated as :
+Let $(P_i^s, Q_i^s), (P_j^d, Q_j^d)$ be the price-quantity pairs of supply and demand agents.
+This market clearing problem can be formulated as :

 ```{math}
 :label: market_clearing